-ТСР 0 Α : S\$ Device you are GR8NET adapter Socket # to be Device name BASIC file Delayed data going to open, identification (0- used, A=socket and file name name, a string, sending, no from the list of 3).
-If omitted, 0, B=socket 1. separator must NOT effect in UDP table above default adapter is See note 1 start with and IPRAW used (set by below space.
+TCP 0 Α : S\$ Device you are GR8NET adapter (discontinued) Device name BASIC file Delayed data going to open, identification (0- Socket # to be and file name name, a string, sending, no from the list of 3).
+If omitted, used, kept for separator must NOT effect in UDP table above default adapter is compatibility start with and IPRAW used (set by purposes.
+See space.
 See modes.
-See CALLNETSETDA) note 2 below note 3 below
+See NETSETDA) note 1 below note 2 below note 3 below